1951 Philadelphia Phillies season

+The 1951 Philadelphia Phillies season was the 69th season in the history of the franchise.

-The 1951 Philadelphia Phillies finished in fifth place.
+The Phillies finished in fifth place.
 The team had won the 1950 National League pennant but in the United Press' annual preseason poll of sportswriters, only 18 out of 168 writers picked the team to repeat as pennant winners; the Giants received 81 votes and the Dodgers 55.
 Those two teams wound up tied, with the Phillies 23 games behind.